mguinada/containers/README.md

-# Docker Compose Setup for Rails Dependencies
+# Docker Compose Setup for Development Dependencies

 > ⚠️ **SECURITY WARNING**: This configuration is for **LOCAL DEVELOPMENT ONLY**.
 > Services are configured with minimal security (no passwords, disabled authentication)
 > for development convenience. **DO NOT use in production environments.**

-This repository contains a Docker Compose configuration for running MySQL, Redis, and Elasticsearch services that can be used by Rails applications running on the host macOS system.
+This repository contains a Docker Compose configuration for running services that can be used by applications running on the host system.

 ## Services